colinsauze/SCW-tutorial/_episodes/02-logging-in.md

 ### Slurm

-Slurm is the management software used on Super Computing Wales.
+Slurm is the management software used on Supercomputing Wales.
 It lets you submit (and monitor or cancel) jobs to the cluster and chooses where to run them.

 Other clusters might run different job management software such as LSF, Sun Grid Engine or Condor, although they all operate along similar principles.

 ### How busy is the cluster?

 The ```sinfo``` command tells us the state of the cluster.
 It lets us know what nodes are available, how busy they are and what state they are in.

 Clusters are sometimes divided up into partitions.
 This might separate some nodes which are different to the others (e.g. they have more memory, GPUs or different processors).

 ~~~
 PARTITION AVAIL  TIMELIMIT  NODES  STATE NODELIST